inplayer-org/docs/docs/paywall3.md

 </script>
 ```

-Here are listed and defined the paywall 3.0 standalone functionalities:
+Here are listed and defined the Paywall 3.0 standalone functions:

 | **Function** | **Description** |
 | --- | --- |